 Due in large part to the coronavirus pandemic, 91 percent of medical practitioners are expected to offer telehealth services by the end of 2020.
-As more healthcare providers choose to meet with patients virtually, it’s important to determine whether or not the services they use are HIPAA compliant.
+Working with patients in a virtual setting demands the help of video tools and chat applications, like Apple’s FaceTime.

-One popular tool for video communication is FaceTime, a video chat application offered by Apple — very similar to Skype and Google Hangouts.
-FaceTime allows you to conduct one-on-one video calls between newer iPhones, iPads, iPod touch devices, and Mac notebooks and desktops.
+Similar to Skype and Google Hangouts, FaceTime allows you to conduct one-on-one video calls between newer iPhones, iPads, iPod touch devices, and Mac notebooks and desktops.
 But before using FaceTime for patient communication, it’s important to ask, Is FaceTime HIPAA compliant?

 So, is it?

 In order for FaceTime — or any other tool — to be HIPAA compliant, the company that makes that tool must sign a business associate agreement (BAA) before sharing, transmitting, storing, or maintaining protected health information (PHI).

 Simply put, a BAA is a contract between the business associate — in this case, Apple — and the healthcare service provider, such as the clinic that uses FaceTime for telehealth purposes.
 Both parties must agree to undertake certain responsibilities in managing PHI.
 One of the stipulations in HIPAA states that the BAA must ensure that “the business associate will not use or further disclose the protected health information other than as permitted or required by the contract or as required by law.”
 In other words, the contractor working with the healthcare provider will not use PHI in any way besides what is stated in their contract or necessary for legal use.